ballerina-platform/ballerina-spec/beps/con-jms/1365_support_jms_destination_per_svc.md

   #
   # + messageSelector - Only messages with properties matching the message selector expression are added to the durable subscription.
   #                     An empty string indicates that there is no message selector for the durable subscription.
-  # + noLocal - If true then any messages published to the topic using this session's connection, or any other connection
-  #             with the same client identifier, will not be added to the durable subscription.
   type CommonDestinationConfig record {|
     string messageSelector = "";
-    boolean noLocal = false;
   |};

   # Represents configurations for a JMS queue.